Breaking Point 2026: Rising Healthcare Costs and the Employer’s Responsibility

 Healthcare benefit costs aren’t just rising—they’re accelerating.
-Mercer’s national survey of more than 700 employers found that costs grew 4.5% in 2024, jumped another 5.8% in 2025, and are projected to climb even higher in 2026.
-To keep pace, more than half of employers say they’ll shift additional costs to employees through higher deductibles, steeper out-of-pocket maximums, or increased premium contributions.
+According to Mercer’s latest National Survey of Employer-Sponsored Health Plans, total health benefit costs per employee are projected to increase 9.5% in 2026—the highest jump in 15 years.
+To keep pace, almost 60% of employers say they’ll shift additional costs to employees through increasing deductibles, cost-sharing, and premium contributions.

 The Financial Burden of Medical Expenses on Employees Is Growing